godotengine/godot-docs/classes/class_projectsettings.rst

 Directory that contains the ``.sln`` file.
 By default, the ``.sln`` files is in the root of the project directory, next to the ``project.godot`` and ``.csproj`` files.

-Changing this value allows setting up a multi-project scenario where there are multiple ``.csproj``.
-Keep in mind that the Godot project is considered one of the C# projects in the workspace and it's root directory should contain the ``project.godot`` and ``.csproj`` next to each other.
+Change this value to set up a multi-project scenario where there are multiple ``.csproj`` files.
+Keep in mind that the Godot project is considered one of the C# projects in the workspace and its root directory should contain the ``project.godot`` and ``.csproj`` files next to each other.

 .. rst-class:: classref-item-separator